sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Listing
 =======

 To list directories, you can point a browser like Firefox to https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/.
-When the browser asks for a username and password, you can provide your CUA username and password.
+When the browser asks for a username and password, you can provide your Grid UI (or CUA) username and password.
 When you click on a listed file, it will be downloaded, when you're authorized to do so.
 When you're not authorized to access a URL, you may see some unexpected behaviour.

 You can also use text browsers like curl to list directories.